silvae86/silvae86.github.io/_pages/teaching/slides/docker/basics/index.md

 ]
 .fifty[
 - Containers running on Bob host can find other containers also running on Bob by name (running `ping solr` on `my-app` container will return the IP of `my-app`, as given by the Docker DHCP server).
-- Alice cannot find a container by name, (`ping solr` on Alice's machine will return Host Not Found).
+- Alice cannot find a container by name (`ping solr` on Alice's machine will return Host Not Found).
 - Containers can find Alice by name (`ping alice` will return alice's IP, as given by Internet Gateway) and access the Internet.
 - Containers running in the Bob host cannot find any containers running on Alice
 - Multiple `bridge` networks can be created, and containers can will communicate within the same `bridge` network (for separation).